umdaniel/Eden-Medicine/README.md

 A web application made to showcase a local Chinese Medicine shop in Falls Church, Virginia.

+In the works:
+- Shopping cart functionality.
+- Sign in page.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).